 ALBANY, N.Y.
-(NEWS10) — Forty-seven people were arrested and indicted after a massive, yearlong investigation into two major drug and firearm distribution networks in the Capital Region.
+(NEWS10) — Forty-six people were arrested and indicted after a massive, yearlong investigation into two major drug and firearm distribution networks in the Capital Region.

 “Dangerous drugs and weapons have no place in our communities,” said Albany Police Chief Eric Hawkins at a press conference on Thursday.
 “We will use all available resources to address violent crime in our neighborhoods and remove any offenders responsible from our streets.”